 Ben’s career in youth work began at 16.
-Whilst at University Ben was a Detached Youth Worker for Newcastle Borough Council and a Youth Engagement Officer for Congleton Borough Council, founding Bear Town Boxing Club and several other local clubs that are still running.
+Whilst at University Ben was a Detached Youth Worker for Newcastle Borough Council and a Youth Engagement Officer for Congleton Borough Council, founding Bear Town Boxing Club.

 During University he worked and studied in France, becoming the first student on the Erasmus programme to attend l’Université de Poitiers.
 After completing a Masters degree in Sport Development Ben has held posts including lecturer, Further Education Sports Co-ordinator and Sport Development Officer.

-In 2012, having developed a thorough understanding of communities, young people and a successful working structure for sport development, Ben initiated the founding of Sporting Communities and has since been recognised as Sports Coach UK’s Community Coach of the Year.
+In 2012, Ben initiated the founding of Sporting Communities and has since been recognised as Sports Coach UK’s Community Coach of the Year.

 In 2005 Godfrey and others established an asylum seeker and refugees community group which became Asha North Staffordshire.
 Godefroid is a specialist in health promotion targeting black and minority ethnic communities.
 Obtaining employment in health promotion in Stoke-on-Trent he became a member of the City’s BME Forum and was elected by the Forum to sit on the City’s Local Strategic Partnership.
 He was also an active member of the then North Staffordshire Racial Equality Council.